gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 ## Amenability

-The CQLT and LIFE office is amenable to the Vice President for Church Ministries in the U.S.
+The CQLT and LIFE office is amenable to the Vice President for Church Ministries in the United States.

 ## CMA International Quizzing Budget Guidelines